.NET 4 Baby Steps: Part XII - Numbers

 BigInteger

-BigInteger is a class, not a type (like float), which allows you to have an integer with no theoretical upper and lower limits!
-Why is that cool? think about Int64 which can do up to: 9,223,372,036,854,775,807.
-If you have an Int64 which has that massive value, and you add one to it, the Int64 it overflows and becomes -9,223,372,036,854,775,806.
-That is not possible with BigInt since it has no upper limit!
+BigInteger is a class (not a type, like float), allowing you to create an integer with no theoretical upper or lower limits!
+Why is that useful?
+Consider Int64, which maxes out at 9,223,372,036,854,775,807.
+If you assign this value to an Int64 and add 1, it overflows and becomes -9,223,372,036,854,775,806.
+But with BigInteger, this is impossible—it has no upper limit!

 BigInteger firstBigInt = new BigInteger(Int64.MaxValue);